edkempe/Marian/docs/database_design.md

 ### Historical Changes

 ### 2024-12-23
+- Decided to keep full_api_response as TEXT instead of JSON type
+  - Rationale: Preserves exact API responses even when malformed
+  - Enables better debugging of API issues
+  - Allows tracking of non-JSON responses and parsing errors
+  - Validation and parsing handled in application layer
 - Changed email_id in email_analysis from INTEGER to TEXT to match Gmail IDs
 - Added thread_id and has_attachments to emails table
 - Consolidated analysis into main database